resbaz/MATLAB-StatisticsToolbox-Notes/randomness_&_simulation.md

-I ran a simulation with two loops to generate this plot:
+I ran a simulation with two loops to check different sized groups of people with randomly assigned birthdays:

 ``` Matlab
 Nppl = 100;